decentraland/old-documentation/_posts/development-guide/2018-02-27-raycasting.md

 When a player clicks or pushes the primary or secondary button, a ray is traced from the player's position in the direction they are looking, see [button events]({{ site.baseurl }}{% post_url /development-guide/2018-02-14-click-events %}) for more details about this.
 This document covers how to trace an invisible ray from any arbitrary position and direction, independent of player actions, which you can use in many other scenarios.

+Please note that as a general rule, all raycasts in the SDK will only hit objects with colliders.
+So if you want to detect ray hits against a model that you've imported, that model should contain colliders.

 ## PhysicsCast

 The `PhysicsCast` object is a static class that serves as the main raycasting interface.
 You can refer to it in your scene as `PhysicsCast.instance`.
 You'll see it has several methods that are all specific to raycasting.